 These online versions all use the same principles as your hand-held calculator, but present information in easy-to-use ways with access to massive databases of related information.
 Pretty much anyone can use them, which just goes to show that calculators truly aren't just tools for the likes of engineers, scientists and accountants anymore.

-For more information on calculator technology and related topics, check out the links on the next page.
+For more information on calculator technology and related topics, check out the links below.